-As a manager, I had the challenge of changing the perception your employees have about regular meetings from something dreaded to something they were happy to ‘be a part of’.
+As a manager, I had the challenge of changing the perception my employees had about regular meetings, from something dreaded to something they were happy to ‘be a part of’.

 Previously, most of the staff would rather have a root canal than attend a meeting.
 Staff had to be present even if it was their day off but they weren’t paid for the meetings.
 Employees got a handout which was then read to them, followed by a lecture often lasting an hour or more and finally, a 1-2 minute pep-speech.
 Month after month, every bi-weekly meeting was almost identical to the others, and the team was fed up.
 It was time to change things up!

 Sound familiar at all?
 The great news is, dry, boring meetings are an issue which is easy to change.
 If meetings have long been an issue and you’re in charge of them, it might mean first changing how you think about meetings in general.

 Here are some valuable tips & strategies that will really help turn things around in your meetings.

 1. Make Meetings Voluntary

 Something no one in the company likes to see or hear is the word ‘mandatory’ before any kind of meeting.
 If you’re having a workplace meeting, ask people to be there and then compensate them for their time.
 A verbal “thank you” for attendance is always nice, too.